gem/oq-engine/doc/adv-manual/multifault.rst

 Unlike regular sources, MultiFaultSources *are not self-consistent*: they exist only in relation to a *geometryModel* which is a list of surfaces (only *planarSurfaces* and *kiteSurfaces* are supported), each one with an ID.
-MultiFaultSources are lists of ruptures with parameters mag, rake, probs_occur and IDs (sectionIndexes) taken from the geometryModel.
+MultiFaultSources are lists of nonparametric ruptures with values mag, rake, probs_occur and IDs (sectionIndexes) taken from the geometryModel.

 The example to study to understand MultiFaultSources, is in the directory